jdcloudcom/en/documentation/Database-and-Cache-Service/RDS/Introduction/Product-Overview.md

 ## RDS Features
 * The current JD Cloud database supports five database types: JCS for MySQL, JCS for Percona, JCS for MariaDB, JCS for SQL Server and JCS for PostgreSQL.
 * Primary and secondary availability framework can be built up automatically and faults can be transferred automatically as well, free of user’s intervention.
-* 8 read-only instances can be added into the JCS for MySQL, JCS for Percona and JCS for MariaDB based on the horizontal database expansion performance.
+* 8 read-only instances can be added into the JCS for MySQL, JCS for Percona, JCS for MariaDB and JCS for PostgreSQL based on the horizontal database expansion performance.
 * The backup data shall be synchronized to JD Cloud storage, with 3 copies of saved files to ensure data security.
 * It supports flexible capacity expansion and adjusts resources based on the service situation.